Looking for Airbnb bathroom ideas that will generate passive income this year? Check out this bathroom remodel for inspiration and ideas.

 Naturally, I was excited to get to design a new space since this would be a complete demo job.
 It had been about 15 years since my last bathroom design so I had to relearn through the process.

 Hopefully, this will help you avoid some of the issues we had in our makeover.

-This post is all about Airbnb bathroom ideas.
+This post is all about Airbnb bathroom ideas and design tips.